Fuco1/smartparens/README.md

 * [/] wraps region in defined pairs or defined tag pairs for "tag-modes" (xml/html...).
 Partially implemented, now support single-character wrapping.
   * Different tags are supported, for example, languages that would use `{tag}` instead of `<tag>` or different opening pair and closing pair syntax, for example opening with `(tag` and closing with `)` (a.k.a. s-expression)
 * automatically escape strings if wrapped with another string. `this "string"` turns to `"this \"string\""` automaticaly.
-* automatically escape typed quotes inside a string
+* [x] automatically escape typed quotes inside a string

 **All features** are fully customizable.
 You can turn every behaviour on or off for best user experience (yay buzzwords).

 This is a developement version NOT ready for use yet.
 Features marked with [x] are somewhat completed.
+However, feel free to install it and report bugs :)

 Installation
 ===========